javifm86/hugo-site/content/blog/2020-05-18-usando-tailwind-con-angular/index.en.md

 ## angular.json
 Now we need to edit `angular.json` config file so that we can customize `ng serve` and `ng build` commands.
 We must search `projects.architect.build.builder` key and replace `@angular-devkit/build-angular:browser` with `@angular-builders/custom-webpack:browser`.
-It´s neccessary add a new object `customWebpackConfig` at `architect.build.options` with key `path` and `extra-webpack.config.js` as its value.
+It´s necessary add a new object `customWebpackConfig` at `architect.build.options` with key `path` and `extra-webpack.config.js` as its value.

 We must do same changes in `projects.architect.serve.builder` replacing `@angular-devkit/build-angular:dev-server` with `@angular-builders/custom-webpack:dev-server`.
-It´s neccessary again adding a new object `customWebpackConfig` at `architect.serve.options` with key `path` and `extra-webpack.config.js` as its value.
+It´s necessary again adding a new object `customWebpackConfig` at `architect.serve.options` with key `path` and `extra-webpack.config.js` as its value.

 Finally we will add our `src/tailwind.scss` stylesheet to the array in `architect.build.options.styles`.
 Let´s see all the changes together: